Kodo Nishimura: Career

 He made an appearance on an episode of Queer Eye in its Queer Eye: We’re in Japan! season.

-In 2020, Nishimura wrote the book, "This Monk Wears Heels: Be Who You Are," an autobiography about Nishimura's struggles growing up as a homosexual in Japan and the difficult transition of being a foreigner in the United States.
+In 2020, Nishimura wrote the book, "This Monk Wears Heels: Be Who You Are," an autobiography about Nishimura's struggles growing up as gay in Japan and the difficult transition of being a foreigner in the United States.
 The book is self-help oriented, with the intent to inspire readers to find comfort and confidence in living as their authentic selves.

 In March 2022, Nishimura was the subject of an NHK World-Japan documentary, "A Monk Who Wears Heels".